puppetlabs-toy-chest/puppetdb-javaclient/README.md

-# Java Client for the PuppetDB Query API
+# Java Client for the PuppetDB API

 PuppetDB is the fast, scalable, and reliable data warehouse for Puppet.
-This client is built on top of its http based [Query API](http://docs.puppetlabs.com/puppetdb/1.3/api/query/v2/query.html) to ease the task of accessing PuppetDB from a remote client.
+This client is built on top of its [JSON based API](http://docs.puppetlabs.com/puppetdb/1.3/api/query/v2/query.html) to ease the task of accessing PuppetDB from a remote client.

 ## Download